 After three dress code violations in a semester, detention will be assigned.
-Reminder: 3 detentions in the school year will result in the student taking final exams in all classes.
+Reminder: 3 detentions in the school year will result in the student being subject to out of school suspension.

 ATHLETICS AND EXTRA-CURRICULAR PROGRAMS

 Student Commitment

 Athletic and extra-curricular programs are considered to be a vital part of the curriculum at CA. Expected outcomes include following MAIS, school, and individual team rules, developing self-discipline and improved self-esteem, learning the benefits of teamwork and the responsibilities of winning and losing, and exercising the qualities of leadership and loyalty.
 These learning experiences coupled with core subject knowledge and moral understanding will build a solid foundation for a young person's development into a mature and productive citizen.